The Greatest Showman: Box office

-The Greatest Showman spent 219 days in release, closing on July 26, 2018, having grossed $174.3 million in the United States and Canada, and $260.7 million in other territories, for a worldwide total of $435 million, against a production budget of $84 million.
+In its original release, The Greatest Showman grossed $174.3 million in the United States and Canada and $260.6 million in other territories, for a worldwide total of $435 million against a production budget of $84 million.
 It is the third-highest-grossing musical ever in North America and also the third-highest globally, and Deadline Hollywood estimated the film would turn a profit of $50–100 million.

 In the United States and Canada, The Greatest Showman was released alongside Jumanji: Welcome to the Jungle, and was projected to gross around $21 million from 3,006 theaters over its first six days.
 It took in $2.5 million on its first day and $2.1 million on its second.
 Over the three-day weekend, it grossed $9 million (for a six-day total of $19 million), finishing fourth at the box office, behind Star Wars: The Last Jedi, Jumanji: Welcome to the Jungle and Pitch Perfect 3.
 In its second weekend, the film grossed $15.5 million, again finishing 4th at the box office.
 The weekend-to-weekend increase of 76.3% marked the largest ever for a film playing in over 3,000 theaters, and the fourth biggest ever.
 In its third week, the film dropped 11% to $14 million.
 The film made $13 million in its fourth weekend and $11 million in its fifth, finishing 4th and 5th at the box office, respectively.
 The film continued to hold well in its sixth week of release, grossing $9.5 million and returning to 4th place, and again finished fourth in its seventh week, this time grossing $7.8 million (a drop of just 18%).
 It is the 14th-highest-grossing film that never reached first place at the American box office.